Albany State University

 Public university in Albany, Georgia, U.S.

 Albany State University is a public historically black university in Albany, Georgia, United States.
-Founded in 1903, it is part of the University System of Georgia and offers undergraduate and graduate programs across a range of disciplines, including education, business, and the sciences.
+Founded in 1903, it is part of the University System of Georgia and is the largest historically black institution in Georgia.
+Albany State University offers undergraduate and graduate programs across a range of disciplines, including education, business, and the sciences.
 The university is a member of the Thurgood Marshall College Fund and is accredited by the Southern Association of Colleges and Schools.

 History

 Establishment and growth

 Joseph Winthrop Holley, born in 1874 to former slaves in Winnsboro, South Carolina, founded the institution in 1903 as the Albany Bible and Manual Training Institute.
 Two educators, Reverend Samuel Lane Loomis and his wife, sent Holley to Brainerd Institute and then Revere Lay College (Massachusetts).
 When attending Revere Lay, Holley got to know one of the school's trustees, New England businessman Rowland Hazard.
 After taking a liking to Holley, Hazard arranged for him to continue his education at Phillips Academy in Andover, Massachusetts.
 Holley aspired to become a minister and prepared by completing his education at Pennsylvania's Lincoln University.

 W. E. B. Du Bois inspired Holley to return to the South after he read Du Bois's writings on the plight of Albany's Black community in The Souls of Black Folk.
 Holley relocated to Albany to start a school.
 With the help of a $2,600 gift from the Hazard family, Holley organized a board of trustees and purchased 50 acre of land for the campus, all within a year.
 The aim of the institution at the time was to provide elementary education and teacher training for the local Black population.

 In 1917, the institution became a state-supported school under the name Georgia Normal and Agricultural College, a two-year agricultural and teacher-training institution.

 In 1932, the school became part of the University System of Georgia and in 1943 it was granted four-year status and renamed Albany State College, a transition that significantly increased enrollment.
 In 1981, the college offered its first graduate program, paving the way for its upgrade to university status in 1996.
 In July 1994, most of the campus was flooded and suffered extensive damage when Tropical Storm Alberto caused the Flint River to overflow; the campus was subsequently extended eastward, with many new buildings erected on higher ground.